Meghan Markle’s ‘Suits’ Co-Stars React To Her Engagement To Prince Harry, TV Dad Gives His Royal Blessing

 Meghan Markle’s engagement to Prince Harry has officially been announced by Kensington Palace.
 The couple became engaged earlier this month in London and will marry next spring.
-And while the engagement of Prince Charles and Princess Diana’s youngest son was the worst kept royal secret in a long time, a few of the 36-year-old bride-to-be’s television co-stars took the opportunity to post hilarious reaction to the official announcement.
+And while the engagement of Prince Charles and Princess Diana’s youngest son was the worst-kept royal secret in a long time, a few of the 36-year-old bride-to-be’s television co-stars took the opportunity to post hilarious reaction to the official announcement.

-Meghan Markle has played Rachel Zane on the USA Network legal drama, Suits, since 2011.
+Meghan Markle has played Rachel Zane on the USA Network legal drama Suits since 2011.
 On the heels of the big news, Markle’s TV father, played by Wendell Pierce, took to Twitter to congratulate Meghan and Prince Harry on their engagement.
 The Suits actor also made it clear the royal groom has his blessing.

 “Congratulations to my TV daughter Meghan Markle and Prince Harry on the news of their wedding engagement.
 Harry, you have her TV father’s blessing.
 Robert Zane approves,” Pierce tweeted.